Andrés Guglielminpietro

-Andrés Guglielminpietro (born 10 April 1974 in San Nicolas, Buenos Aires province), nicknamed Guly, is an Argentine football coach, agent and former player.
+Andrés Guglielminpietro (born 10 April 1974), nicknamed Guly, is an Argentine football coach, agent and former player.

 A midfielder, he has been capped for the Argentina national football team, and represented his country at the 1999 Copa América.

 Club career

-Guglielminpietro's club career reached its peak at the Italian club A.C.
-Milan, where he shared the limelight with some of the game's most notable stars, such as Paolo Maldini, Demetrio Albertini, Roberto Donadoni, Alessandro Costacurta, Leonardo, George Weah and Oliver Bierhoff.
+Guglielminpietro's club career reached its peak at the Italian club AC Milan, where he shared the limelight with some of the game's most notable stars, such as Paolo Maldini, Demetrio Albertini, Roberto Donadoni, Alessandro Costacurta, Leonardo, George Weah and Oliver Bierhoff.
 On the final matchday of the season, Guly scored the opening goal in a 2–1 away win against Perugia that won Milan the 1998–99 Scudetto.
 His play declined during the following seasons due to injuries, and he was transferred to different clubs around the globe, never recovering his top ability.
 His first port of call after leaving Milan was at rivals Internazionale whom he joined in 2001.
-He scored his first and what turned out to be his only goal for the club in a UEFA Cup tie against FC Brașov on 27 September 2001.
+He scored his first and what turned out to be his only goal for the club in a UEFA Cup tie against Brașov on 27 September 2001.

 In 2004, he won the Copa Sudamericana with Boca Juniors.
 After a short spell back in his youth club Gimnasia in 2005, he retired.